ljwagerfield/reverso/README.md

 to achieve a variable-sized array is to declare the maximum number of scalars you need upfront, and then a separate scalar to hold the active length of your array: however, this quickly becomes unwieldy if you need an array of arrays.

-Working within these restrictions is like trying to write predicates whereby the inputs can only be complex objects of fixed structures (i.e. not polymorphic) and must contain only scalars in their fields.
+Working within these restrictions is like trying to write predicates whereby the inputs can only be complex objects of a fixed shape (i.e. not polymorphic) and must contain only scalars in their fields.
 If you need anything else (such as arrays or polymorphic objects), you must implement them using workarounds that adhere to the limitations previously set forth.
-It's all doable, but it gets very awkward.
+It's all doable: it's just very awkward.

 Reverso's intention was to allow you to work with input structures that could be as free as JSON.